illepic/downfall-guild/README.md

 ## Initialize: D6

-To pull down all files from the D6 site and restore the database locally:
+To pull down all files from the D6 site and restore the database locally (this is done as part of `start.sh` script):

 1. `ssh` into webfaction and archive-dump the whole site.
 Run the following from root of repo:

-    ```shell
         ssh USERNAME@direct.illepic.com
         cd webapps/downfall_drupal/sites/www.downfallguild.org
         drush -v archive-dump www.downfallguild.org --destination=/home/illepic/dfmigrate/df.tar.gz --overwrite
         exit
-    ```

 2. `rsync` down the dfmigrate folder from webfaction.
-Run the following from root of repo:
+Run the following from root of repo (see: `start.sh`):

-    ```shell
         rsync -zvrP USERNAME@direct.illepic.com:dfmigrate/ project/dfmigrate/
-    ```

 Or simply grab a provided archive from Dropbox and restore it to `project/dfmigrate` so that the path to the archive is `project/dfmigrate/df.tar.gz`

 3. `drush archive-restore` the entire site from within the Vagrant box.
 This will take a long time.
-Run the following **from the root of the repo**:
+Run the following **from the root of the repo**  (see: `start.sh`):

-    ```shell
         cd drupal-vm
         vagrant ssh
         cd /var/www/df
         echo "Go make coffee.
-This is going to take awhile."
-    drush -v archive-restore dfmigrate/df.tar.gz --destination=web/d6 --db-url=mysql://dfdbuser:dfdbpass@localhost/downfall_d6 --db-prefix=demo_ --overwrite
+This is going to take awhile." drush -v archive-restore dfmigrate/df.tar.gz --destination=web/d6 --db-url=mysql://dfdbuser:dfdbpass@localhost/downfall_d6 --db-prefix=demo_ --overwrite exit
-    exit
-    ```

 4. Copy over our local d6.local.downfallguild.org site settings file.
-Run the following from the root of the repo:
+Run the following from the root of the repo  (see: `start.sh`):

-    ```shell
-    echo "Are you at the root of the repo right now?"
-    cp -R config/d6/ project/web/d6
+        echo "Are you at the root of the repo right now?" cp -R config/d6/ project/web/d6
-    ```

-## Migration to Drupal 8
+## Migration to Drupal 8 (clean up below)

+Rollback stuck migration (in Vagrant):

+    drush mrs your_migration_name

+Helpful wipe-out-and-start-over command (in Vagrant):

+    drush mr upgrade_d6_node_guild_app && drush cdi1 modules/custom/df_migration/config/install/migrate_plus.migration.upgrade_d6_node_guild_app.yml && drupal cr all && drush mi upgrade_d6_node_guild_app

 See this article for most details: https://drupalize.me/blog/201605/custom-drupal-drupal-migrations-migrate-tools.